Denis O'Brien: Sponsorships and causes

 In June 2000, O'Brien set up the Iris O'Brien Foundation, named after his mother, through which he coordinates many of his philanthropic efforts, and has supported multiple charities and campaign groups, including the human rights group Front Line Defenders.
 Front Line Defenders was co-founded by O'Brien in 2001, to help protect human rights defenders globally, and O'Brien remains its chairman as of 2021.

 O'Brien supported the 2003 Special Olympics World Summer Games, for which he was the chairman of the Games Organising Committee and later the Chairman of the Council of Patrons.
 In 2004, O'Brien helped to establish the Digicel Foundation, which has funded thousands of projects in the Caribbean and Pacific.

 As of 2012, O'Brien was a member of the United States board of Concern Worldwide, a humanitarian aid organisation.
 O'Brien has worked with the Clinton Global Initiative (CGI).
 After the 2010 Haiti earthquake, O'Brien worked with CGI's Haiti Action Network and the Digicel Haiti Foundation to help rebuild the Iron Market in Port-au-Prince.
 In 2010, O'Brien was named a goodwill ambassador for the city of Port-au-Prince, Haiti, by Mayor Jean Yves Jason, who cited O'Brien's help with disaster recovery efforts after the earthquake.
 In 2012, O'Brien received a Clinton Global Citizen Award from former U.S. President Bill Clinton, in large part due to his disaster relief efforts in Haiti.
 He also contributed to building 50 primary and secondary schools in the 18 months following the earthquake.
 In September 2016, then Republican presidential candidate Donald Trump sent a campaign email criticising Hillary Clinton's relationship with O'Brien, about which O'Brien declined to comment.

 In 2015, O'Brien established a fully-funded fellowship for Irish students to receive an MBA degree from Boston College.
 O'Brien has also been a member of the Trilateral Commission.

 O'Brien donated €2,500 to the campaign of independent candidate Mary Davis for the 2011 Irish presidential election.

 Wealth and residences

 As of February 2020, Forbes estimated O'Brien's wealth to be approximately $3.2 billion.

-Some time after his purchase of Quinta do Lago in 1998, but before Esat Telecom's sale to BT in 2000, O'Brien sold his home in Dublin and established a primary residence in Portugal.
+Sometime after his purchase of Quinta do Lago in 1998, but before Esat Telecom's sale to BT in 2000, O'Brien sold his home in Dublin and established a primary residence in Portugal.
 Media reports suggested that the move was spurred by a then-existing exemption to capital gains tax in the Irish-Portuguese tax treaty, which reportedly would have saved O'Brien about €63 million in taxes.
-However, in 2013, the High Court officially ruled that O’Brien’s home was Quinta de Lago, Almancil, Portugal, and not Ireland, in the 2000/2001 tax year.
+However, in 2013, the High Court officially ruled that O'Brien's home was Quinta de Lago, Almancil, Portugal, and not Ireland, in the 2000/2001 tax year.

 While considering the flotation of Digicel on the New York Stock Exchange, a March 2006 filing to the Companies Registration Office (CRO) listed O'Brien's residential address as Sliema, Malta.